hatabulin/Quantum-driver/README.md

 # Quantum-driver

-stm32 project for Quantbest acupuncture dashboard for Windows 10.
+Laser led driver project for Quantbest acupuncture dashboard for Windows 10.

+Driver based on stm32f103c8 microcontroller.
-Driver communicate with PC via serial port.
-In this version use UART interface for develop mode....
+Communicate with PC via serial interface.
+In this version use  UART interface line for develop mode....